carloscodingroadtrip/infocard/readme.md

-# Testing Github CLI commands
+# Contact info design

-This was a test on how to use the Github CLI Command tool.
+This will be used as a way to share my contact information.